 Joaquin grew up in NYC, but was a member at birth of La Plata (Argentina), the first division club over which his grandfather Hector presided for more than 25 years.
 Joaquin follows the Primera Division in Argentina and supports both Osasuna and Atletico de Madrid in Spain, the underdog teams that bring passion and hunger to the game.
 When he’s not mourning three consecutive international final losses, Joaquin is studying economics and statistics at Swarthmore.
 He’s part of the Varsity Soccer team , where he plays somewhere up front.

-Nick is from Boston but never had any interest for American sports.
-He is an avid follower of European soccer, and loves nothing more than waking up early in the morning to watch soccer with family and friends.
-He is a proud Borussia Dortmund supporter, and is extremely excited to watch Der BVB’s young talent develop over the next couple years (only to then be sold to Bayern).
-He attends Wesleyan University in Middletown, Connecticut, where he studies Writing and Chinese and plays striker for the soccer team.
+Nick is from Boston but never had any interest in American sports.
+He is an avid Borussia Dortmund supporter, and he is extremely excited to watch BVB’s young talent develop over the next couple years (only to then be sold to Bayern).
+He was one of the first to be infected by the “EiF Fever” during his freshman year at Wesleyan University, where he plays striker for the soccer team.
+Teammates describe him as “more of a Jon Walters than a Rickie Lambert.”
 He can be reached at email@example.com

 Hailing from Sudbury, MA, this exciting talent offers analysis and match commentary to EIF.
 Former FC Stars striker and 2015 NEP State Cup champion, Tyler aspires to captain his over-40 Sunday league team.
 When Tyler is not writing for EIF, he is beating his roommate in FIFA, watching his third PL match of the day, or tinkering with his fantasy team.
 Tyler studies math and economics major at Wesleyan University.